bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 Hitchhiking is a viable means of transportation on the South island.
 The tourists and people of New Zealand are a friendly bunch.
 I rode in a car with a family from Nebraska, a local adrenaline junky, and a guy from Oregon.
 Have thumb, will travel.

 The Nevis bungy jump beckoned, a New Zealand invention.
 At 134 meters, it is the tallest the country.
-The adrenaline rush was like no other, I'd definitely do it again.
+It was well worth the price of admission.

 ## Surfers' Paradise